-- Lack of stability in communications between the computer and the Panda Security servers. - Errors checking certificates, which appear as valid or expired based on the computer system date, not the real date. - Date errors in alerts generated by protections, which show the computer system date, not the real date - · Scan and patch installation tasks show the computer system date, not the real date. - The installer expiration date is not respected. - The time periods defined in the web access control feature are not adhered to. - Some scheduled actions might not run correctly, such as computer restarts and problem notifications.
+- Lack of stability in communications between the computer and the Panda Security servers. - Errors checking certificates, which appear as valid or expired based on the computer system date, not the real date. - Date errors in alerts generated by protections, which show the computer system date, not the real date. - Scan and patch installation tasks show the computer system date, not the real date. - The installer expiration date is not respected. - Some scheduled actions might not run correctly, such as computer restarts and problem notifications.